-Because I know it’s possible you’ll burn out and get tired of solving issues all day not to mention that a lot of them have a bad reputation because they are rigid and the pay isn’t the best.
+Short-term because I know burn out is possible – you’ll get tired of solving issues all day.
+Not to mention that a lot of customer service jobs have a bad reputation because they are rigid and low paying.

 …there are some awesome companies that hire remote customer service representatives.
 Like Automattic, Toptal and Aha!.
 These guys respect their employees and pay well.

-And get this: Call centers have changed over the years, with more companies opening up here in the USA.
+And get this: Customer service companies and call centers have changed over the years, with more companies opening up here in the USA.
 In fact, call centers are expected to add the most new jobs for Customer Service Representatives, growing 36 % from 2016 – 2026, with an average pay rate of $12.98 an hour in 2016.

 Which brings me to why a customer service job is a good thing: